 On the other hand, for a game app, in-app advertising, purchases, and subscriptions might be more suitable.
 Currently, the subscription-based model has been gaining traction, but the right choice always depends on the specific purpose and audience of your app.

-After defining your app’s strategy, the next step is to analyze user needs.
-Understanding your target audience is key to developing a successful app.
-Conduct thorough research to identify the specific needs, preferences, and pain points of your users.
-Consider factors such as demographics, psychographics, and behavior patterns.
-Creating detailed user personas can help you visualize your target audience and tailor your app to meet their needs effectively.
+After planning your app’s strategy, focus on understanding your users.
+It is important to know your target audience to build a successful app.
+Research their needs, preferences, and challenges.
+Consider factors like age, interests, and behavior.
+Creating user personas will help you visualize your audience and design the app to suit their needs.

 Based on your analysis of user needs, define the core features and functionality of your app.
 Start by listing all the features that will address the identified user needs and provide value to your users.
 Prioritize these features based on their importance and feasibility.